codeurjc-students/2025-3DManager/README.md

 1. **Frontend (Client)**
    - Developed with **React**, **TypeScript**, and **Vite**.
+   - Structured into services (for communicating with the API), models (data structures), and components (rendered UI elements)
    - Runs locally on the Vite development server during development.
    - Deployed as a static web app in production, in the future will be hosted through **Azure App Service**.